ersilia-os/pharmacogx-embeddings/results/results_pairs/reranking/consensus/markdown/levofloxacin.md

 CYP2C9 stands vital in the enzymatic metabolism of various drugs, influencing their effectiveness and potential side effects.
 Though CYP2C9 has a minimal impact on levofloxacin metabolism, potential interactive influences with the drug may indirectly affect the pharmacogenetic relationship, altering its effectiveness, concentration, and safety.

 ## 8. CYP2D6
-CYP2D6 is critical in metabolizing drugs such as antidepressants, antipsychotics, and beta-blockers.
-Differences in CYP2D6 activity can lead to different therapeutic outcomes, stressing the involvement of this gene in the potential interactions with levofloxacin.
+CYP2D6 is key to the metabolism of many clinically used drugs.
+Variations in this gene could lead to different exposures of drugs, affecting the risk of toxicity or drug efficacy.
+While levofloxacin isn't classically metabolized by CYP2D6, the gene's significant impact on pharmacokinetics of other drugs proposes potential implications in levofloxacin processing.

 ## 9. SLCO1B1
 The SLCO1B1 gene, involved in hepatic uptake of drugs shows genetic polymorphisms that affect the pharmacokinetics of multiple drugs, potentially leading to increased drug plasma concentrations, altered efficacy and toxicity.
 This variability in drug transport efficiency necessitates investigations for pharmacogenetic interactions with levofloxacin.